refaim/MasterTradeSkills/lib/LibCraftingProfessions-1.0/README.md

 # LibCraftingProfessions

-LibCraftingProfessions is a small library designed to provide a universal interface for crafting professions in Vanilla WoW (version 1.12.1).
+LibCraftingProfessions is a small library designed to provide a universal interface for crafting professions in Vanilla WoW (version 1.12.1) and Turtle WoW.
 The library encapsulates interactions with the game's user interface, allowing addon developers to easily retrieve information about character professions and skills.

 ## Key Features